Other Blueprints

 Then edit hosts.ini and vars/main.yml to match your local target servers, and deploy the base system (as in previous sections), followed by UERANSIM:

-Finally, since the main value of UERANSIM is to measure user plane throughput, you may want to play with the UPF's Quality-of-Service parameters.
-For example, deps/5gc/roles/core/templates/sdcore-5g_af_perf.yaml raises the bandwidth rate limit.
-To try this setting, edit the core section of vars/main.yml to replace:
+Finally, since the main value of UERANSIM is to measure user plane throughput, you may want to play with the UPF's Quality-of-Service parameters, as defined in deps/5gc/roles/core/templates/sdcore-5g-values.yaml.
+Specifically, see both the UE-level settings associated with ue-dnn-qos and the slice-level settings associated with slice_rate_limit_config.

 Physical eNBs